WenjieDu/SAITS/README.md

     <img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FWenjieDu%2FSAITS&count_bg=%23009A0A&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Visits&edge_flat=false" />
 </p>

+> [!TIP]
- 🎉 <sub>**[Updates in Feb 2024] Our survey paper [Deep Learning for Multivariate Time Series Imputation: A Survey](https://arxiv.org/abs/2402.04059) has been released on arXiv.
+> 🎉 <sub>**[Updates in Feb 2024] Our survey paper [Deep Learning for Multivariate Time Series Imputation: A Survey](https://arxiv.org/abs/2402.04059) has been released on arXiv.
 The code is open source in the GitHub repo [Awesome_Imputation](https://github.com/WenjieDu/Awesome_Imputation).
 We comprehensively review the literature of the state-of-the-art deep-learning imputation methods for time series, provide a taxonomy for them, and discuss the challenges and future directions in this field.** </sub>

+**‼️Kind reminder: This document can <ins>help you solve many common questions</ins>, please read it before you run the code.**

-The official code repository for the paper [SAITS: Self-Attention-based Imputation for Time Series](https://doi.org/10.1016/j.eswa.2023.119619)
+The official code repository is for the paper [SAITS: Self-Attention-based Imputation for Time Series](https://doi.org/10.1016/j.eswa.2023.119619)
 (preprint on arXiv is [here](https://arxiv.org/abs/2202.08516)), which has been accepted by the journal *[Expert Systems with Applications (ESWA)](https://www.sciencedirect.com/journal/expert-systems-with-applications)* [2022 IF 8.665, CiteScore 12.2, JCR-Q1, CAS-Q1, CCF-C].
 You may never have heard of ESWA,